microsoft/azure-pipelines-yaml/design/pipeline-resources.md

     version: string  # the pipeline run number to pick the artifact, defaults to Latest pipeline successful across all stages
     branch: string  # branch to pick the artiafct, optional; defaults to master branch
     tag: string # picks the artifacts on from the pipeline with given tag, optional; defaults to any tag or no tag.
-    trigger:     # enables triggers for this resource, optional; Defaults to no triggers.
+    trigger:     # Optional; Triggers are enabled by default.
       branches:  # branch conditions to filter the events, optional; Defaults to all branches.
         include: [ string ]  # branches to consider the trigger events, optional; Defaults to all branches.
         exclude: [ string ]  # branches to discard the trigger events, optional; Defaults to none.